 - Cook until bubbles appear on top.
 Flip and cook until golden brown on the bottom.

+Nutrition-wise, it’s a total win too.
 It’s full of fibers, proteins, potassium, and vitamins in every bite.
-It’s a guilt free pleasure I know you’ll love.
+It’s also not as high in fats like the last one since it omits the coconut milk.
+It’s a guilt-free pleasure I know you’ll really love.

 - 2 bananas